Cancer of the prostate is the most common type of cancer and the second leading cause of cancer deaths among American men.

-It is estimated that one of every six American men will develop prostate cancer before age 85.
+Prostate cancer is the most common cancer in men in the U.S. other than skin cancer.
 The risk of developing prostate cancer greatly increases with age.
-It rarely occurs in men younger than 50.
-The average age is 72.
 Black American men are at greater risk than white American men, but the reason for this is not known.
-The cause of prostate cancer is also unknown.
+The cause of prostate cancer is likely complex and based on multiple factors.

 As with any cancer, early detection is the key to successful treatment.
 At Urology of Indiana, we encourage men age 40 and over to schedule a prostate exam and PSA blood test.

-Within our practice, we provide prostate cancer patients up-to-the-minute access to the latest surgical and non-surgical treatment options, including five da Vinci Prostatectomy surgical teams and two radiation therapy centers --Integrated Cancer Care centers North and South -- featuring external beam image-guided radiation therapy.
+Within our practice, we provide prostate cancer patients up-to-date access to the latest non-surgical and surgical treatment options, including five highly experienced da Vinci robotic Prostatectomy surgical teams and two radiation therapy centers – known as the Urology of Indiana Integrated Cancer Care Centers (North and South locations).

-In the very early stages of prostate cancer there usually are no symptoms.
+In the early stages of prostate cancer there usually are no symptoms.
 When symptoms do develop, they vary according to the size and location of the tumor, and are often the same as those for benign prostate conditions.
 In fact, it is more likely that any of these symptoms would indicate prostate enlargement (known as benign prostatic hypertrophy), infection or other conditions rather than cancer.
 Still, a physician should check any symptom.
 Only a physician conducting the proper tests can determine for sure whether the condition is cancerous or benign.

-Radiation therapy uses high-energy particles or waves, such as x-rays, gamma rays, electrons, or protons to destroy or damage cancer cells.
+Radiation therapy uses high-energy particles or waves, such as x-rays, gamma rays, electrons or protons to destroy or damage cancer cells.
 It is one of the most common treatments for cancer.

 Special equipment delivers high doses of radiation to cancerous cells, killing or damaging them so that they cannot grow or spread.
 Although some normal cells may be affected by radiation, most recover fully from the effects of the treatment.
 Unlike chemotherapy, which exposes the entire body to cancer-fighting chemicals, radiation therapy is a local treatment and affects only the part of the body being treated.